You built the app. It works. Now you want it to make money.

 Free tier with limits, paid tier to unlock more.
 The classic model.

-Price on value, not on effort.
+Price on value, not time spent.

-For most vibe coded apps targeting solo users: $9-19/month is the default range.
-For apps that solve a clear business problem: $29-79/month.
-For one-time tools: $29-99.
+For most vibe coded apps aimed at individuals: $9–19/month.
+For apps that solve a real business problem: $29–79/month.
+One-time tools: $29–99.

 This is the step most builders skip, and it's why so many vibe coded apps never make money.